TkNgubane/SmartAlgo-Trading/README.md

 ### [Shooting Star](https://www.babypips.com/forexpedia/shooting-star#:~:text=A%20Shooting%20Star%20is%20a,except%20that%20it%20is%20bearish.)

-'isStar' function that takes an index 'l' of a candlestick in a dataset.
+*isStar* function that takes an index *l* of a candlestick in a dataset.
 The function calculates the differences between the high, low, open, and close values of the candlestick and checks if it's a Shooting Star or an Inverted Hammer.
 If the candlestick is either of the two, the function returns 1 or 2 respectively, otherwise, it returns 0.
 The function uses different ratios and thresholds to determine if the candlestick meets the criteria of a Shooting Star or an Inverted Hammer.

 ![Shooting Star](./Media/shooting-star.png)